 And where would you tip as up-and-coming wine destinations we might not think of?

 As countries go, the new world has almost played out already.
 But they’re always coming up with new areas – like undiscovered valleys in Australia and new regions higher up the Andes in Argentina or nearer the South Pole in Chile.
 Brazil is interesting too – there are some really good vineyards in the southern part that make smashing sparkling wine.
-If you want some good sparkling wine during the World Cup this summer, try some Brazilian.
+If you want some good sparkling wine during the Olympics, try some Brazilian.
 They also make sweet wines from the Muscat grape that’s as good as Asti Spumante.

 Then there’s the Balkans – they’ve got an amazing wine culture that’s just waking up after the war.
 You got Croatia, with big, rich wines from Dalmatia in the south, and light, fragrant wines from Istria in the north.
 If you wanted to know where to go for a wine holiday, I’d say go to Venice, drive around to Trieste through the great north Italian vineyards, then go into Slovenia where they make some fantastic wines too, before driving across the border into Istria.
 If you’re brave there’s some good stuff happening in Macedonia and Serbia too, but Serbo-Croat isn’t an easy language and not many people speak English!